Orbitale/Compotes/README.md

 ![App screenshot](docs/capture1.png)

+### Roadmap

+Since the entire app is being rewritten, lots of stuff have to be re-implemented.

+> The "✔️" mark means the feature is implemented, while the "❌" mark means the feature is waiting for implementation.

+* Core features:
+  * ✔️ Create the Tauri app
+  * ✔️ Create the Svelte frontend with it
+  * ✔️ List operations
+    * ❌ Allow ignoring an operation in graphs calculations
+  * ✔️ Tags CRUD
+  * ✔️ Tag rules CRUD
+  * ✔️ Bank accounts CRUD
+    * ❌ Edit bank account details
+  * ✔️ Import operations from CSV file
+  * ❌ Add tags to operations directly from the list
+  * ✔️ Sync operations for triage
+  * ❌ Sync operations tags with tag rules
+  * ❌ Add the graphs that are at the core of this app 😅
+* Additional features that might be cool:
+  * ❌ Allow customizing graphs
+  * ❌ Config panel to allow customizing database, export/import whole database
+  * ❌ User account system for multi-user usage
+  * ❌ Encrypt entire database with a password for safety

 ## Install

 The project is not even in beta for now, but you might find latest nightly builds on the [Actions](https://github.com/Orbitale/Compotes/actions) page, if you check out the latest successful action marked by a "✅" mark (if there is one at least).